Yangobears/designgarden/docs/Case Studies/OpenTable Case Study.md

 		- Are adopted diners making more reservations?
 		- Are adopted diners booking tables with more seats?
 	=== "Customer Satisfaction"
-		- Are Net Promoter Score higher with the new feature?
+		- Net Promoter Score
-		- Are Customer lifetime value higher with the new feature?
+		- Customer lifetime value

 ### Long term visions